raylene-gsa/technology-modernization-fund/_pages/documents.md

 ---

+The most up-to-date documents and templates related to the TMF can be found below.

 ## Documents

 The Modernizing Government Technology Act ([PDF]({{ site.baseurl }}{% link _pages/documents/mgt-act.md %})) was passed December 12, 2017 as part of the 2018 National Defense Authorization Act.
 The following documentation is related to the Technology Modernization Fund.